Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: The typical spacing in a real-valued invariant field

+This does prove the claim about non-monochromatic fields in Example \ref{spectralgap}, and shows more generally that Proposition \ref{Monoch} can in fact yield information about all invariant fields.

-\begin{remark} The hypotheses in Lemma 5.2 are of course unnecessarily stringent given the proof, and one can presumably evaluate the typical spacing of a general field on a riemannian homogeneous space $X$ by using spectral theory to split it into fields with samples in an eigenspace of $\Delta_{X}$. \end{remark}
+\begin{rema} The additional requirement that $X$ be a commutative space in Lemma \ref{Nonmonoch} makes it easy to write down the decomposition, but seems unnecessarily stringent given the proof: at the cost of complicating the notations, one can presumably evaluate the typical spacing of a general field on a Riemannian homogeneous space $X$ by using spectral theory to split it into fields with samples in an eigenspace of $\Delta_{X}$. \end{rema}